Dogyunjeong/study/README.md

 ## Waht I have learnt

+### Before creating this repo
+ I have learn't node.js, mongoDB and mySQL.
+I am currently working as a full-stack developer.
+My Main language is JS/TS but I am familiar with Python and go as well.
+ I have developed Android app with Java at begging of my developing experience.

 ### Data structure with Python

 DS become more importatnt to me as I have more experiences in developing.
 So I decided to learn data structure's basic with python.